 Validating another person’s frustration and stress is often an antidote that eases tension, even if the circumstances haven’t changed.
 Showing empathy by taking ownership and responsibility for missed timelines, expectations, etc. goes a long way to soften what could be an end to the relationship.

 Opportunities for Leadership

 Life is full of ups and downs, and every experience has the potential to be a positive one or a negative one.
-Whether someone’s husband is in the hospital on their vacation, or the cute, new flats that they ordered show up a day early, we can influence that experience for the people we serve.
+Whether someone’s husband is in the hospital on their vacation or the sassy, new flats that they ordered show up a day early, we can influence that experience for the people we serve.
 When we choose to show up and work for their good, we are connecting the humanity in each of us, and setting the example as leaders that our teams do the same.

-Cheers to taking a less than perfect experience, and turning it into an opportunity to show exemplary service, demonstrate leadership and connect with others by living the golden rule.
+Cheers to taking a less than perfect experience, and turning it into an opportunity to show exemplary service, demonstrate leadership, and connect with others by living the golden rule.

 Executive Assistant to the President